Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 Django being created way before type hints were a thing in Python, it wasn't designed with typing support in mind.
 External projects raised typing support at a decent level, but are mainly tied with [`mypy`](https://mypy-lang.org/).
-In this article, I will go briefly over the current state of the Django typing ecosystem, and provide a hopefully viable alternative to the current `mypy` plugin.
+In this article, I will go briefly over the current state of the Django typing ecosystem and provide a hopefully viable alternative to the current `mypy` plugin.

 # The current state of Django typing

-Without any external tool or external type definitions (a.k.a. [_type stubs_](https://typing.readthedocs.io/en/latest/source/stubs.html)), the type checker will do its best to infer the correct types, but will fail in most cases and you often end up with `Any`s.
+Without any external tool or external type definitions (a.k.a. [_type stubs_](https://typing.readthedocs.io/en/latest/source/stubs.html)), the type checker will do its best to infer the correct types, but will fail in most cases, and you often end up with `Any`s.

 The most common (and probably annoying) example appears when dealing with models and fields: